javitroya/sbfl-symbolic-execution-mt/README.md

 This projects supports and verifies the evaluation performed in [1].

-Within this repository is an Eclipse project, named `SpecBased_FaultLoc_SyVOLT`.
+Within this repository there is an Eclipse project, named `SpecBased_FaultLoc_SyVOLT`.
 This project contains the executable to compute the suspiciousness values with the 18 techniques.

 **Input**